vinaykakara/TI-Project/README.md

 ```
 R
 ```
+Now quit R by typing quit() or open new terminal
-If you also chose the weakest machine type like I did, many packages won’t be able to install because of not enough memory.
+If you chose the weakest machine type, many packages won’t be able to install because of not enough memory.
 We need to add 1G of swap space:
 ```
 sudo /bin/dd if=/dev/zero of=/var/swap.1 bs=1M count=1024
 sudo /sbin/mkswap /var/swap.1